cashubtc/nuts/pol.md

 To minimize proof size, default empty sibling nodes are omitted.
 Instead, the mint returns a 256-bit bitmask where the $d$-th bit indicates if the sibling at level $d$ is non-empty ($1$) or empty ($0$, to be replaced by the precomputed default empty node).

+For detailed examples and test vectors, see the [test vectors][tests].

 ---

 ## HTTP API Specifications